Level 1 Bat Capture & Handling Workshop (PA) June 23-27, 2026

 Our course combines classroom discussions, hands-on demonstrations, and night-time field work designed to provide a solid foundation or great refresher in species identification, bat handling, netting, trapping techniques, and night vision observation.

-Dates: Monday July 13-Friday night July 17, 2026.
+Dates: Tuesday-Saturday night June 23-27, 2026.
 Training begins promptly at 9 AM eastern time and will end at midnight Friday night.

 Scheduled Lecture and/or Demonstration Topics: Daytimes include in-person classroom lectures and live demonstrations.
 For in-depth training on bat acoustic monitoring, you may also be interested in our Acoustic Monitoring Workshops.